-Initially a division has to be made between managers established inside the EEA and outside the EEA.
-In the former case the manager would need an authorisation in its home country and activities may subsequently be performed in Sweden either from the overseas manager's home country or from inside Sweden subject to the establishment of a Swedish branch office.
-If the manager has already been granted an authorisation in its home country within the EEA pursuant to either Directive 2014/91/EU (the UCITS V Directive) or Directive 2011/61/EU (the AIFMD), the overseas manager may 'passport' its licence into Sweden via the competent supervisory authority in its home country and separate authorisation from the SFSA is thus not necessary.
-Following such 'passporting' it is also possible for the overseas manager to manage Swedish funds provided the manager's authorisation in its home country includes management of fund types comparable to the type of Swedish fund the manager wishes to manage.
-In relation to management of a UCITS or a special fund, a separate authorisation must however be obtained from the SFSA that includes approval of the (revised) fund rules.
-The manager must also ensure that it can, in Sweden, make disbursements to unitholders, redeem units, provide investors with required information and handle complaints.
-If an overseas manager wishes to manage a Swedish AIF that is not a special fund, no separate authorisation from the SFSA is required.
+Initially, a division has to be made between managers established inside the European Economic Area (EEA) and outside the EEA.
+In the former case, the manager would need an authorisation in its home country and activities may subsequently be performed in Sweden either from the overseas manager's home country or from inside Sweden, subject to the establishment of a Swedish branch office.
+If the manager has already been granted an authorisation in its home country within the EEA, pursuant to either the UCITS V Directive or the AIFMD, the overseas manager may 'passport' its licence into Sweden via the competent supervisory authority in its home country, and separate authorisation from the SFSA is thus not necessary.
+Following such passporting, it is also possible for the overseas manager to manage Swedish funds provided the manager's authorisation in its home country includes management of fund types comparable to the type of Swedish fund the manager wishes to manage.
+In relation to management of a UCITS or a special fund, a separate authorisation must, however, be obtained from the SFSA that includes approval of the (revised) fund rules.
+The manager must also ensure that, in Sweden, it can make disbursements to unitholders, redeem units, provide investors with required information and handle complaints, which may be satisfied through the appointment of a local paying agent responsible for the aforementioned services.
+If an EEA-based manager wishes to manage a Swedish AIF that is not a special fund, no separate authorisation from the SFSA is required.

-A fund manager established outside the European Economic Area (EEA) may only perform management activities or provide services to Swedish investors provided the manager has been granted an authorisation from the SFSA in accordance with the Swedish national regime.
+A fund manager established outside the EEA may only perform management activities or provide services to Swedish investors provided the manager has been granted an authorisation from the SFSA in accordance with the Swedish national regime.